Kitaolab/PaCS-MD-serial/README.md

 * PaCS-MD-dissociation.py: python script for PaCS-MD dissociation simulations.
 * PaCS-MDparallel.py: python script for PaCS-MD dissociation simulations performing parallelly all the replicas within a cycle parallelly.
 In addition, the analysis loop is also parallelized.
+* PaCS-MDparallelFugaku.py: special version of the above for FUGAKU supercomputer
 * PaCS-MD-docking.py: python script for switching between association and dissociation PaCS-MD simulations